givamarques/givamarques/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning React
-- 💬 Ask me about Html, CSS, JS, Bootstrap and React
+- 💬 Ask me about Html, CSS, JS, Bootstrap, React, Java and Spring
-- 📫 How to reach me: https://www.linkedin.com/mwlite/in/givaldo-santos-aa958329
+- 📫 How to reach me: https://www.linkedin.com/in/givaldo-santos-45b0b3243/

 - 🔭 I’m currently working on ...